amit-git-account/docu-visaready/docs/getting-started/Europe/Schengen Countries/Schengen Countries.md

 ---
 title: Schengen Countries
 sidebar_position: 2
-description:  A short description of this page
+description:  Know about the visa types and processes for each of the Schengen Countries.

 image: ../static/img/Shores.svg
 ---